- Loads of style after all these years

 While the all-wheel-drive model receives five stars overall, the rear-wheel-drive model only manages four stars from the federal government due to its three-star rollover rating, and both get just four stars for frontal crash tests.
+(We normally would award a point for five stars and deduct one for four stars overall, but have done neither here given these results.)
 The IIHS had similar concerns for the 2019 model, giving just a “Marginal” score for the driver-side front-overlap test and “Acceptable” and “Poor” ratings for the Grand Cherokee’s two headlight options.

-For 2020, Jeep has made active safety features like automatic emergency braking, active lane control, and automatic high-beam headlights available on even the base Laredo model, but for over $33,000 to start, these features should be standard by now.
+For 2020, Jeep has made active safety features like automatic emergency braking, active lane control, and automatic high-beam headlights available on even the base Laredo model at low cost, but for over $33,000 to start, these features should be standard by now.
 Blind-spot monitors are standard, as are rear parking sensors.

 2020 Jeep Grand Cherokee

 The 2020 Jeep Grand Cherokee has the features SUV shoppers expect, is well-equipped across the range and luxurious at the top, though priced like it.

 The 2020 Jeep Grand Cherokee offers nearly more trims and options than we can comprehend, but it gets very expensive very quickly.
 That’s worth 7 out of 10 for this category, with extra points for its infotainment system and options list.